University of FloridaSolutions for Your Life

 Host Plants

 Leafcutting bees are important pollinators of many wildflowers.
-Leafcutter bees also pollinate fruits and vegetables and are used as pollinators by commercial growers of blueberries, onions, carrots and alfalfa.
+They also pollinate fruits and vegetables and are used by commercial growers to pollinate blueberries, onions, carrots, and alfalfa.

 Leafcutting bees use the leaves of almost any broadleaf deciduous plant to construct their nests.
 Some species of leafcutting bees use petals and resin in addition to leaves.
-The most commonly reported problem of leaf cutting comes from ornamental plants such as roses, azaleas, ash, redbud, bougainvillea and other plants with thin smooth leaves.
+These bees will commonly cut circles from ornamental plants such as roses, azaleas, ash, redbud, bougainvillea, and other plants with thin smooth leaves.
+This decreases the aesthetic value of these plants.

 Natural Enemies

-Many parasitoids attack the nests of leafcutting bees.
-Parasitoids include flies, wasps (Chrysididae, Mutillidae) and beetles (Rhipiphoridae, Meloidae and Cleridae).
-The Coelioxys, a genus within the leafcutting bee family, are cleptoparasites (they lay their eggs in the nests of other leafcutter bees and the young "steal" all of the stored pollen).
-Ants, (such as Crematogaster spp.) have been known to attack leafcutter bee nests.
+Many parasitoids attack the nests of leafcutting bees, including flies, wasps (Chrysididae, Mutillidae) and beetles (Rhipiphoridae, Meloidae and Cleridae).
+The Coelioxys, a genus within the leafcutting bee family, are kleptoparasites (they lay their eggs in the nests of other leafcutter bees and the young "steal" all of the stored pollen).
+Ants, such as Crematogaster spp., have been known to attack leafcutter bee nests.

 Management Recommendations

 Leafcutting bees can be considered a pest because of leaf cutting on ornamental plants.
 Although the cutting can destroy the aesthetics, it rarely harms the plant.
 Since leafcutting bees do not feed on the leaves they cut, insecticides are usually ineffective for preventing leaf cutting.
 Placing physical barriers such as cheesecloth on susceptible plants is a successful solution to preventing damage.
-These barriers should be used when leafcutting bees are most active (when you begin to observe leaf cutting).
+These barriers should be used when leaf cutting is first observed.

 Eliminating nesting sites can reduce the number of leafcutting bees in your area.
-Small diameter holes (size of a nickel or smaller) in soft, rotting wood are an ideal nesting site for these bees.
-Holes that are plugged or stuffed with green or brown leaves are a positive sign that a leafcutter bee is nesting in that hole.
+Small-diameter holes (size of a nickel or smaller) in soft, rotting wood are an ideal nesting site for these bees.
+Holes plugged or stuffed with green or brown leaves are a sign that a leafcutter bee is nesting in that hole.
 Some leafcutter bees will nest in thick-stemmed plants (such as roses and bamboo) with hollowed openings.
 You can prevent nesting in rose canes by sealing pruned ends with wax (sealing or candle), thumbtacks, wooden dowels or white glue (a drop or two will do).

 Selected References

 Deyrup M, Kenny B. 2000.
-Florida's Fabulous Insects.
+Florida's fabulous insects.
 World Publications.
-Tampa, Fl
+Tampa, Florida.

-2. David Serrano, Department of Entomology and Nematology, University of Florida, Gainesville, FL.
+David Serrano, Department of Entomology and Nematology, UF/IFAS Extension, Gainesville, FL 32611.